pepperlabs/docs/content/en/index.md

 ## About Pepper

 Pepper is an automatic GraphQL exposing Laravel package.
-It uses your application defined models to auto define properties and relations.
-It supports Query and Mutation out of the box.
+It uses your application models to auto define properties and relations.
+It supports Queries and Mutations out of the box.
 Pepper offers features such as:

 <list :items="features"></list>